 - Automatic verification of compliance to the MISRA C rules: the tools and their proper configuration and use.

-- Demonstrative analysis of the MISRA C violations in an automotive software project along with the correct remediation measures.
+- Demonstrative analysis of the MISRA C violations in a real software project (possibly provided by the customer) along with the correct remediation measures.

-- full course material including examples and exercises for individual study;
+- Printed course material including examples and exercises for individual study (confidential).

-Standard locations are Parma, Milan or Rome depending on requests.
-The courses can also be delivered on-site.
-Contact us at email@example.com to express your interest, specifying your preferred locations and dates.
-To obtain a quote for an on-site course, please also specify the number of participants.
+Standard locations are Parma, Pisa, Milan or Rome depending on requests.
+The course can also be delivered on-site.